omahs/imx-docs/docs/main/guides/asset-management/asset-metadata-refreshes.md

 Endpoints related to metadata refreshes are denoted via the url resource `/metadata-refreshes`.

-The expected maximum time (estimated) to complete a refresh is roughly 48 hours.
+The expected maximum time (estimate) to complete a refresh is approximately 48 hours.

 ### Authentication